HeroBrine1st/jellike/README.md

         jellyfin:
           condition: service_healthy
   ```
+  After service is started, it will try to catch up on its known users (it knows none) and then start listening on webhook, which is not configured yet.
+For now, the service is dormant.
 - Install "Webhooks" plugin
-- Create webhook pointing to `/webhook` path of Jellify (e.g. on my deployment it is `http://jellify:8000/webhook`)
+- Create webhook pointing to `/webhook` path of Jellike (e.g. on my deployment it is `http://jellike:8000/webhook`)
   - Template:
     ```
     {{#if_equals SaveReason "UpdateUserRating"}}